MrRooni/homekitbuilds/2021-05-21-lighting-my-basement-with-lifx-and-onvis.md

 I can’t go around to each bulb and physically operate it very easily.
 I _could_ find the pull chain stub on each one and toggle it off and on to get the bulbs to light up, but I won’t realistically ever do that.
 Regardless, these bulbs are incredibly practical and definitely make sense.

-In general I don’t think that smart bulbs have nearly the amount of value you can get out of a smart switch.
-But for this particular application with an always-on power supply they were perfect.
-If you’re looking for some starter bulbs to introduce smart lighting to your home you would do well to consider these bulbs.
+In general I don’t think smart bulbs have nearly the amount of value you can get out of a smart switch.
+Smart switches work in a more traditional manner and open up endless possibilities for fixtures and bulbs since the smarts reside in the switch.
+For this particular applicationwith an always-on power supply, however, they were perfect.
+If you’re looking for some starter bulbs to introduce smart lighting to your home then you would do well to consider LIFX bulbs.
 Couple them with a door sensor and you too can automate one more thing away.

 ## Further Reading